sfalcon/wikery/README.md

 Copyright © 2015

-Distributed under the Common Development Public License 1.0
+Distributed under the Common Development and Distribution Public License 1.0